spazznolo/spazznolo.github.io/_posts/2022-04-15-post-regulation-1.md

 </h5>
 In this model, all shots were considered equal.
 Given that the last shot before the goal is the most important factor in the outcome of an overtime, we shouldn't just treat them equally, however.
 Some questions: Do all shots lead to a higher chance in winning?
 Can we include games that did not end in the overtime to make the analysis more robust?
 Doesn't every shot matter, and not just the last ones?
 <p>
-In the next post, we'll build a win probability model for the sequence after each shot based on the given shot's characteristics.
+In the next post, we'll build a win probability model based on each given shot's characteristics.
 </p>